robeeeert/chrome-save-tabs/README.md

 So, as you see it has a pretty strong focus on privacy.
 I think this is enough arguments.

+## Installation

+Download the zipped version of this repo and unzip it, or clone it to your local machine.
+Then, follow these instructions: https://developer.chrome.com/extensions/getstarted#unpacked (It's only a few simple steps)

 ## Now what?

 Please share your suggestions or bugs.
 And if you have an eye for design, feel free.... :) I'd really appreciate it!